-The South Coast day tour is very popular with our guests, and offers a magnificent and diverse experience of Icelandic nature.
-Driving through farmlands, you have a view of some of Iceland’s volcanoes, numerous ice caps, Glacier outlets and Glacier Rivers.
+The South Coast day tour is very popular with our guests and offers a magnificent and diverse experience of Icelandic nature.

-Iceland has abundance of waterfalls and on this tour we visit two powerful and majestic waterfalls Seljalandsfoss and Skógarfoss.
+Iceland has an abundance of waterfalls and on this Tour we visit powerful and majestic waterfalls, including Seljalandsfoss and Skógarfoss.

-In the same area Dyrhólaey rises 120 meters high and is 12 kilometers long.
+Cape Dyrhólaey rises 120 meters high and is 12 kilometers long.
 It offers a breathtaking view in all directions, across the distinctive black sands stretching east and west.
-Dyrhólaey is a haven for birdwatchers, who can get up close with the many species of birds living there, including the puffin, probably considered the king of the island.
+Dyrhólaey is a haven for birdwatchers.
+Here one can get up close with the many species of birds living there, including the puffin, probably considered the king of the island.
 (Note that entering the area can be closed during nesting season and/or due to weather conditions).

-On our return towards Reykjavik in the afternoon, a visit to one of Iceland’s many outlet glaciers is a possibility.
-A light walk and visit to the tongue of Sólheimarjökull Glacier is considered a general introduction to the many Icelandic glaciers of Iceland.
+A light Walk and visit to the tongue of Sólheimarjökull Glacier is a general introduction to the many Icelandic glaciers of Iceland.

-The summer-scenery gives way to dramatic icy cliffs and glaciers in the winter, which gives you the impression of stepping into a black and white dreamscape.
+The summer-scenery gives way to dramatic icy cliffs,half frozen waterfalls and glaciers in the winter, which gives you the impression of stepping into a black and white dreamscape.
 Every season has its charm and power.

 Duration: 8-10 hours.